 \section{Introduction}

-In recent years, strong gravitational lensing by galaxy clusters has become increasingly valuable to constrain the mass distribution in galaxy clusters and study the properties of the background source galaxies at high redshift.
-The reason is that many multiple-image configurations have been discovered which show a high level of detail in their surface brightness profiles, see for instance, the selected examples listed in Table~\ref{tab:related_clusters} and \cite{bib:Bayliss2011}.
+In recent years, strong gravitational lensing by galaxy clusters has become increasingly valuable to constrain the mass distribution in galaxy clusters and to study the properties of the background source galaxies at high redshift.
+The reason is that many multiple-image configurations have been discovered that show a high level of detail in their surface brightness profiles; see, for instance, the selected examples listed in Table~\ref{tab:related_clusters} and \cite{bib:Bayliss2011}.

-As has been shown in a series of works, \cite{bib:Wagner1, bib:Wagner2, bib:Wagner3, bib:Wagner4, bib:Wagner5, bib:Wagner6, bib:Wagner7}, \emph{local} properties of the light-deflecting mass can be directly extracted from the highly detailed multiple images.
-They do not require to fit any \emph{global} mass density profile to describe the lens, as lens-modelling tools like \texttt{lenstool} (\citet{bib:Jullo2007} and \citet{bib:Jullo2009}) or \texttt{Grale} (\citet{bib:Liesenborgs2006}, \citet{bib:Liesenborgs2010}, and \citet{bib:Liesenborgs2020}) do.
+As has been shown in a series of works \cite{bib:Wagner1, bib:Wagner2, bib:Wagner3, bib:Wagner4, bib:Wagner5, bib:Wagner6, bib:Wagner7}, local properties of the light-deflecting mass can be directly extracted from highly detailed multiple images.
+They do not need to fit any global mass density profile to describe the lens, as lens-modelling tools such as \texttt{lenstool} (\citet{bib:Jullo2007} and \citet{bib:Jullo2009}) or \texttt{Grale} (\citet{bib:Liesenborgs2006}, \citet{bib:Liesenborgs2010}, and \citet{bib:Liesenborgs2020}) do.
 The local lens properties are the maximum information that all lens models agree upon.
-Model assumptions, like light-traces-mass, take over in the reconstruction of the light-deflecting mass density with increasing distance from the multiple-image positions, as has been shown by \cite{bib:Wagner_cluster0024} and \cite{bib:Lin2023} for cluster-scale lenses and in \cite{bib:Wagner_quasar} for galaxy-scale lenses.
-Hence, such detailed multiple-image configurations provide the grounds to compare lens-model-based reconstructions of cluster mass densities with each other and investigate their predictive power in regions devoid of multiple-images.
+Model assumptions, such as light-traces mass, take over in the reconstruction of the light-deflecting mass density with increasing distance from the multiple-image positions, as has been shown by \cite{bib:Wagner_cluster0024} and \cite{bib:Lin2023} for cluster-scale lenses and in \cite{bib:Wagner_quasar} for galaxy-scale lenses.
+Hence, such detailed multiple-image configurations provide the grounds to compare lens model-based reconstructions of cluster mass densities with each other and investigate their predictive power in regions devoid of multiple images.

 One prominent example for such an analysis was done for the galaxy cluster Abell~3827.
-First, lens-model-based mass maps created in \cite{bib:Williams2011} showed an offset between the surface brightness profiles of the central galaxies and their total mass density as reconstructed from the multiple image configuration.
+First, lens model-based mass maps created in \cite{bib:Williams2011} showed an offset between the surface brightness profiles of the central galaxies and their total mass density as reconstructed from the multiple image configuration.
 With increasingly detailed observations, obtained by \cite{bib:Massey2015} and \cite{bib:Massey2018}, this offset could be shown to be negligible, which was confirmed in \cite{bib:Lin2023} without employing any lens modelling.